Geeksltd/MSharp.Docs/Tutorials/4/README.md

 ## Implementation
 From requirements, we can identify three entities, "Asset Type", "Owner" and "Assets".
 In asset entity, we have two One-to-Many relationships one with the owner and the other one with asset type.
-After understanding requirements and identifying its related entities and their relationships, it's time to create them.
+After understanding requirements and identifying its related properties and their relationships, it's time to create them.
 Now let's create the corresponding classes in the *#Model* project.

 ## Creating M# Entity Types
 We start our work by creating related classes in a *#Model* project under *Domain* folder: